volkancirik/sprml13-word-embeddings/README.md

 sprml13-word-embeddings
 =======================

-25 Dimensional Word Embeddings for the Shared Task of SPRML 2013
+This repository contains word embeddings generated using [1] and for a work [2] of the Shared Task of SPRML 2013

-use german2.embeddings for better coverage. german.embeddings are used in the SPRML'13 Shared Task submission.
+- use german2.embeddings for better coverage. german.embeddings are
+used in the SPRML'13 Shared Task submission.

-For english,use  [seed number]english50.embeddings or [seed number]english50+f.embeddings.
+- For english, we used WSJ 120M token corpus as LM corpus, and 1M Penn Treebank Corpus as target corpus.
+They may have coverage problem.
+Use  [seed number]english50.embeddings or [seed number]english50+f.embeddings.
 The first one is extracted without morphologic and ortographic features.
 The second one is extracted with morphologic and ortographic features.

+- A better and generalized version of this repository is at [here](https://github.com/ai-ku/wvec)

-If you use the word embeddings you may want to cite:
+If you use these word embeddings in your work you may want to cite:

 [1].
 Learning Syntactic Categories Using Paradigmatic Representations of Word Context, In Proceedings of the 2012 Conference on Empirical Methods in Natural Language Processing (EMNLP-CONLL 2012), Jeju, Korea, July.
 Association for Computational Linguistics, [Paper, Presentation & Code](http://www.denizyuret.com/2012/05/learning-syntactic-categories-using.html), [bib](http://aclweb.org/anthology/D/D12/D12-1086.bib).